Are You Interested In Getting A Personal Trainer?

 2. Figure out your budget – decide how much money you want to spend on a personal trainer.
 Trainer’s prices vary from anywhere between £15 – £50+ per session or hourly.
 Prices also depend largely on their location, experience and how busy they are.

-3. Search the REPS website for the directory trainers in your area.
+3. Search for official websites with a directory trainers in your area.
 Just put in your postcode, town or village into the search.

 4. After you find the trainers available in your area there is usually a list with a brief resume of each individual trainer.
 You should try check at least 4-5 different trainers and then contact them by email or phone.